gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 *Question*: Have you persisted some of your intermediate results?
 Why could persisting your data in memory be helpful for this pipeline?

-Based on the benchmarks performed in section @benchmarks, the answer to this question, is that persisting data for this pipeline has a negative effect.
+Based on the benchmarks performed in section @benchmarks, the answer to this question is, that persisting data for this pipeline has a negative effect.
 Possible reasons for this is the fact, that the used dataset is quit small in comparison to the full dataset(s) available.
 A proper conclusion cannot be made without further testing.

 == Question 2

 *Question 2:* In which parts of your implementation have you used partitioning?
-Did this impact perfor mance?
+Did this impact performance?
 If so,why?

 // TODO: Add!
 *TODO*